 Even if you’re not working on complex initiatives, it’s still helpful to list each to-do out.
 Without a clear way to visualize what’s on your plate, it’s easy to get overwhelmed and lose track of everything you have to do.
 And you’re not alone.
 According to our research, 26% of deadlines are missed each week.

 Capturing every to-do is a tactic from the Getting Things Done (GTD) method.
 Once you clearly see what’s on your plate, you can more easily organize, prioritize, and execute work.
 Make sure you’re tracking your work in a to-do list app, not a written checklist.
 While it’s fun to cross things off a list, tracking your work in an app helps you sort and prioritize work, add additional context to important to-dos, and share those to-dos with team members.

-To build a great virtual to-do list, read our article about 15 secrets for making a to-do list that actually works.Try to do lists with Asana for free
+To build a great virtual to-do list, read our article about 15 secrets for making a to-do list that actually works.Try to do lists with Asana

 Without a clear sense of when things are due, it’s tempting to put that work off.
 Clear deadlines make it easier for you to understand exactly when a task needs to be completed.
 You can then plan accordingly to make sure it’s done on time.
 After all, you can’t get good work done if you don’t know when that work is due in the first place.

 Once you’ve captured all of your to-dos in a to-do list tool, make sure each item has an associated deadline.
 This is also a chance for you to identify work that isn’t a high priority for you.
 If you come across such a task, defer the work until you’re more available or delegate the task to someone else.